 - 251. General.
-The distribution system for applying carbon dioxide to enclosed hazards shall be designed with due consideration for the materials involved and the nature of the enclosure since these items may require various discharge times and rates of application. - \252.
+The distribution system for applying carbon dioxide to enclosed hazards shall be designed with due consideration for the materials involved and the nature of the enclosure since these items may require various discharge times and rates of application. - 252.
 Rate of Application.
 The minimum design rate of application shall be based on the quantity of carbon dioxide and the maximum time to achieve design concentration. - 2521.
-For surface fires the design concentration shall be achieved within two minutes. - 2522.
-For deep-seated fires the design concentration shall be achieved within seven minutes but the rate shall not be less than that required to develop a concentration of 30 per cent in 2 minutes. - 253.
-Extended Rate of Application.
-Where leakage is appreciable and the design concentration must be obtained quickly and maintained for an extended period of time, carbon dioxide provided for leakage compensation may be applied at a reduced rate. - 2531.
-This type of system is particularly applicable to enclosed rotating electrical apparatus, such as generators, motors and convertors, but it may also be used on ordinary total flooding applications where suitable. - 2532.
-The minimum design concentration shall be obtained within the time limits specified in Section 252. - 2533.
-The extended rate of discharge shall be sufficient to maintain the minimum concentration.
+For surface fires the design concentration shall be achieved within one minute. - 2522.
+For high pressure systems, if a part of the hazard is to be protected by total flooding, the discharge rate for the total flooding portion shall be computed as specified in Subsection 3323. - 2523.
+For deep-seated fires the design concentration shall be achieved within seven minutes but the rate shall not be less than that required to develop a concentration of 30 per cent in 2 minutes.